qubenix/guides/qubes-r4/whonix-14/bitcoin/pruned/split-joinmarket-pruned.md

 ### A. In a `jm-bitcoind` terminal, install Bitcoin.
 1. Download the Linux 64 bit version of [Bitcoin Core](https://bitcoincore.org/en/download/).

+**Note:**
-**Note:** at the time of writing the most recent version of Bitcoin Core is `0.17.1`, modify the following steps accordingly if the version has changed.
+- At the time of writing the most recent version of Bitcoin Core is `0.17.1`, modify the following steps accordingly if the version has changed.

 ```
 user@host:~$ curl -O "https://bitcoincore.org/bin/bitcoin-core-0.17.1/bitcoin-0.17.1-x86_64-linux-gnu.tar.gz" -O "https://bitcoincore.org/bin/bitcoin-core-0.17.1/SHA256SUMS.asc"
 ```
 2. Receive signing key.

+**Note:**
-**Note:** you can verify the key fingerprint in the [release notes](https://bitcoincore.org/en/download/).
+- You can verify the key fingerprint in the [release notes](https://bitcoincore.org/en/download/).

 ```
 user@host:~$ gpg --recv-keys 01EA5486DE18A882D4C2684590C8019E36C2E964